LLNL/zfp/docs/source/high-level-api.rst

 High-Level C API
 ================

-The C API is broken down into a :ref:`high-level API <hl-api>`, which handles compression of entire arrays, and a :ref:`low-level-api <ll-api>` for processing individual blocks and managing the underlying bit stream.
+The |libzfp| C API provides functionality for sequentially compressing and decompressing whole integer and floating-point arrays or single blocks.
+It is broken down into a :ref:`high-level API <hl-api>` and a :ref:`low-level API <ll-api>`.
+The high-level API handles compression of entire arrays and supports a variety of back-ends (e.g., serial, OpenMP).

-The high-level API should be the API of choice for applications that compress and decompress entire arrays.
-A :ref:`low-level API <ll-api>` exists for processing individual, possibly partial blocks as well as reduced-precision integer data less than 32 bits wide.
+The low-level API exists for processing individual, possibly partial blocks as well as reduced-precision integer data less than 32 bits wide.
+Both C APIs are declared in :file:`zfp.h`.

 The following sections are available: